 Atlanta is a major educational center.
-Six institutions of higher learning in the city are federated in the Atlanta University Center: Atlanta University, Clark College, the I.T.C., Morehouse College, Morris Brown College, and Spelman College.
+Six institutions of higher learning in the city are federated in the Atlanta University Center: Atlanta University, Clark Cóllege, the I.T.C., Morehouse College, Morris Brown College, and Spelman College.
 The Atlanta University Center Corporation has greatly increased cooperation between the schools and is providing expanded educational opportunities in which the I.T.C. shares.

 I.T.C. maintains close cooperation with Candler School of Theology at Emory University and Columbia Theological Seminary in Decatur.
 Students in any one of these schools may take courses in the others without extra cost.
 Arrangements to take courses on this exchange basis must be made with the Dean at I.T.C.
+The Center's course offerings are enhanced by a cooperative working relationship with the Protestant Radio and Television Center which is located near Emory.

 The Southern Christian Leadership Conference has participated in courses at the I.T.C. dealing with the Black Preacher and Society and the Church and the Urban Crisis.
 These were conducted in cooperation with the Ministers' Leadership Training Program of the S.C.L.C. in which the Black community of Atlanta was used as a laboratory for encountering the needs and potentialities present in contemporary urban society.
-The institute of the Black World offers some courses which may be approved for credit at the I.T.C. as described elsewhere in this bulletin.
+The Institute of the Black World, a part of the Martin Luther King Jr. Memorial Center, offers some courses which may be approved for credit at the I.T.C. as described elsewhere in this bulletin.

-The Georgia Association For Pastoral Care, Inc.
+The Georgia Association for Pastoral Care, Inc.